openfoodfacts/openfoodfacts-server/docs/tutorials/scan-a-product-tutorial.md

 <!--Is it only nutriscore_data -->

 **Query Parameters**
 To limit the response of Get A Product By Barcode response , use query parameters to specify the fields of the product to be returned.
-In this example you need one query parameter called field with the value product_name,nutriscore_data .
+In this example you need one query parameter called fields with the value product_name,nutriscore_data .
 The key of the parameter is fields and the value

 **Nutriscore Response**
 The response returns an object with the code, product object and status.
 The product object contains the fields specified in the query which is the product_name and the nutriscore_data.
 The status also states if the product was found or not.